Hawaiʻi Ponoʻī is the state song and former national anthem of Hawaiʻi.

 King Kamehameha V wanted to replace the merely translated British anthem by a song with a truly Hawaiian background.
 The new song “He Mele Lāhui Hawaiʻi” (“The Song of the Hawaiian Nation”) was composed in 1866 by queen Lili’uokalani.

 The lyrics of this song praise the Hawaiian Islands.
-It asks the lord for blessing for the land, it’s people, chiefs and king.
+It asks the lord for a blessing of the land, it’s people, chiefs, and king.
 You can read a part of the song lyrics in Hawaiian (left) and translated to English (right) below.
 [Lyrics for the complete song]

 1876 – now: Hawaiʻi Ponoʻī